 Mounting Pressure to Act

-CEO Lothar Hoss and Managing Partner Dr. Wolfgang Dannhorn discuss common risks and mistakes associated change processes and the right strategy for successful workforce restructuring.
+CEO Lothar Hoss and Alliance Partner Dr. Wolfgang Dannhorn discuss common risks and mistakes associated change processes and the right strategy for successful workforce restructuring.

 Mr. Hoss and Dr. Dannhorn, you advise companies that are forced to undergo difficult transitions and to lay off employees.
 What makes these situations so difficult?

 Hoss: Many of the enterprises find themselves caught up in a transition, and are essentially looking for the best approach to workforce restructuring.
 Lacking a detailed plan that extends beyond the purely legal issues, they have no clear idea about how to proceed.

 Dr. Dannhorn: A resulting state of uncertainty is likely to have already manifested itself.
 Conflicts are likely to have surfaced and intensified.
 And the pressure to act will have mounted significantly.

 How do enterprises get themselves into such a quandary in the first place?

 Hoss: They call on us for various reasons.
 Some need to strategically reposition themselves on account of market forces or the emergence of new technologies.
 Others are seeking to manage a solvency crisis or to integrate an acquisition into a new organizational structure.
 These changes are invariably associated with a need for smart workforce restructuring.

 You operate in the capacity of experts for workforce restructuring.
 Wouldn’t it be better to call a spade a spade, and rebrand yourselves as layoff specialists?